Milo1885/Tease-AI/README.md

          Before each step there is a check, if it could alter the result.
 If it won't the Step is skipped.

+	Stefaf: Bugfix StackOverflowException
+		Added functionallity to prevent Timers from triggering oneself over and over again, while the TickEventHandler is running long procedures.

 # Changelog - Patch 50